IlariaPilo/accel-align-rmi/README.md

 ```
 The following options are available:
 ```
-  -l, --len   LEN   The length of the kmer.
-Default = 32 -h, --help        Display this help message
+  -l, --len   LEN   The length of the kmer [32]
+  -h, --help        Display this help message
 ```
 The script first generates the classic index `<reference.fna>.hash`, and then computes its precision (that is, the ratio between correct positions and returned positions) using as seeds kmers coming from the `<read.fastq>` file.
 Results are saved in a `<read.fastq>.stats<LEN>` csv file.